 In January 2018, we entered into a multi-year agreement to lease office space in Boston, Massachusetts under an operating lease agreement.
+In April 2019, the Company amended its multi-year lease agreement to relocate its office space in Boston, Massachusetts under an operating lease agreement.
+The amended lease term is for a period of seven years from the date of relocation on August 1, 2019.
+Under the lease agreement, we are permitted to assign, sublease or transfer this lease, with the consent of the landlord, which consent shall not be unreasonably withheld.
 We believe that this office is sufficient to meet our current needs and that suitable additional space will be available as and when needed.